 Meet the Survey Team

-Sheila Flanagan is the Registrar for DkIT and is available to answer any questions you may have in relation to the survey.
+Moira Maguire is the Head of Learning and Teaching for DkIT and is available to answer any questions you may have in relation to the survey.

 Contact Email: email@example.com